 Ten labeled baskets line the walls, filled with all the materials needed for each of this week’s stations.
 Two large tables sit on the other side of the room, as do clusters of desks, each with a different colored piece of construction paper dangling overhead.
 Canvassing the walls are anchor charts of math strategies and workshop procedures developed by the students and me throughout the year.

-Step One: the Activator
+Step 1: the Activator

 After setting the purpose for the lesson using our objective, we start with a brief activator or warm-up.
 Some days we begin by posing a problem or introducing new vocabulary with Total Physical Response (TPR), which reinforces memory by associating words with physical activity.
 Other days, I start with a short, math-related question read aloud or written out.
 (Can you tell this part is my favorite?)
 After sharing a few ideas as a class, the mini-lesson officially begins.

-Step Two: the Mini-Lesson
+Step 2: the Mini-Lesson

 The second stop on the Math Workshop train is the mini-lesson: a concise, targeted lesson lasting only 15-20 minutes, centered around a single objective.